PřF:M7230 Galois Theory - Course Information

 - Assessment methods

-- Standard lecture.
-Examination consists of two parts: written and oral.
+- Examination consists of two parts: written test and oral examination.

 - Language of instruction